by Hendrik Hackl

 The fermenting plankton gradually began transforming into mineral oil - a fossil fuel - the basic component of plastic production including today`s PET bottles.

-The “Kunst-stoff Projekt”* enables a missing link to emerge – the so far missing connection between 2 epochs millions of years apart – the prehistoric oceans and today`s throw-away, littering society.
+The “Kunst-stoff Project”* enables a missing link to emerge – the so far missing connection between 2 epochs millions of years apart – the prehistoric oceans and today`s throw-away, littering society.

 Plastic recycling